 Vision benefits are available through EyeMed Vision Care[®].
-Employees can go to any Target Optical or Sears Optical and select any frame, any brand, at any price point with no out of pocket cost.
+Employees can go to any Target Optical and select any frame, any brand, at any price point with no out-of-pocket cost.
 You can also choose from thousands of independent providers, top optical retailers and online options.
 EyeMed makes it easy, too, with tools that help you find an eye doctor, schedule an appointment and manage your benefits.